apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/introduction.md

 filesystem.

 The behaviour of other Hadoop filesystems are not as rigorously tested.
-The bundled S3 FileSystem makes Amazon's S3 Object Store ("blobstore") accessible through the FileSystem API.
+The bundled S3N and S3A FileSystem clients make Amazon's S3 Object Store ("blobstore") accessible through the FileSystem API.
 The Swift FileSystem driver provides similar functionality for the OpenStack Swift blobstore.
-The Azure object storage FileSystem in branch-1-win talks to Microsoft's Azure equivalent.
+The Azure object storage FileSystem talks to Microsoft's Azure equivalent.
 All of these bind to object stores, which do have different behaviors, especially regarding consistency guarantees, and atomicity of operations.